-A side-return kitchen extension is a great way to add extra space to an often unused area that runs along the side of many Victorian and Edwardian properties.
+A side-return kitchen extension is a great way to add extra space to an often unused area.
+We’re talking about the strip that runs along the side of many Victorian and Edwardian properties.
 Who puts their bins there?
-Be honest, Sometimes this space houses the existing kitchen, which will often be long and narrow in shape so by extending out to the side it is possible to square this space off making it a much more useable kitchen or open plan room.
-Sounds better than a home for the wheelies doesn’t it?
+Sometimes this space houses the existing kitchen, which will often be long and narrow in shape.
+So by extending out to the side, it’s possible to square this space off, making it a much more usable kitchen or open plan room.
+Sounds better than a home for the wheelies now, doesn’t it?

-Having taken on my own renovation project on a tiny listed cottage I am always looking for ideas to make the most of my new space.
+Having taken on my own renovation projects, I’m always looking for ideas to make the most of my new space.
 So if you have or are thinking of extending and making use of your side return take a look at my latest inspiration gallery with 10 of my favourite side-return kitchen extension projects.
-It was not an easy task narrowing them down to 10, I tell you!
+It was not an easy task narrowing them down to 10, I can tell you!

-Let me take your eyes back up for sec.
+Firstly, take your eyes back up for a sec.
 The owners of this project above have created a functional family home using every bit of space available.
 With so much glazing the owners have really made use of natural daylight and created a fantastic indoor-outdoor feel with folding doors.

-The original kitchen was narrow and gloomy so the owners added a new side-return kitchen extension with a large skylight to create a more generously sized, light-filled space.
-How gorgeous is this marble island…
+Secondly: the original kitchen was narrow and gloomy so the owners added a new side-return kitchen extension with a large skylight to create a more generously-sized, light-filled space.
+How gorgeous is this marble island…?!

-A side-return kitchen extension into the largely wasted space of this Victorian house’s side return has dramatically increased the room’s width – an effect enhanced by glass doors which fold fully back.
+Thirdly, here’s a side-return kitchen extension into the largely wasted space of this Victorian house’s side return.
+It has dramatically increased the room’s width – an effect enhanced by glass doors which fully fold back.

-This industrial-style kitchen extension has been designed to include this fantastic walk-in larder for spices, small appliances and dry goods.
-More about creating your perfect larder here.
+Fourthly, this industrial-style kitchen extension has been designed to include this fantastic walk-in larder for spices, small appliances and dry goods.
+Read more about creating your perfect larder here.

 For this project the owners used a large amount of glazing to ensure the kitchen-diner stayed as light as possible and the use of fins add drama to the scheme as well as some privacy from the neighbours.